 Repo is a wonderful tool which simplifies my daily work across multiple Git repositories.

-One of the most useful commands in my opinion is repo forall
+One of the most useful commands in my opinion is repo forall.

 However, it does not show project name before performing a command on a specific repository.

-parameter, which does exactly what I need, but some part of the output seems to be missing (at least in my case with 50+ repositories).
+There is a -p parameter, which does exactly what I need, but some part of the output seems to be missing (at least in my case with 50+ repositories).

 After playing a bit around command-line parameters I came up with a simple solution.
 Just add the following to your bash alias list: